Panasonic LX100 vs Sony A6000

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
 A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

-With 24MP, the A6000 offers a higher resolution than the LX100 (12.7MP), but the A6000 has smaller individual pixels (pixel pitch of 3.91μm versus 4.21μm for the LX100).
-It is noteworthy in this context that the LX100 is a somewhat more recent model (by 7 months) than the A6000, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.
+With 24MP, the A6000 offers a higher resolution than the LX100 (12.7MP), but the A6000 nevertheless has marginally larger individual pixels (pixel pitch of 3.91μm versus 3.82μm for the LX100) due to its larger sensor.
+However, the LX100 is a somewhat more recent model (by 7 months) than the A6000, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.

 The A6000 has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.